911

 Our Support

-The United Counties of Prescott and Russell (UCPR) is proud to support the Farm 911 Emily Project, which encourages agricultural landowners to have civic addresses assigned to vacant land entrances.
+The United Counties of Prescott and Russell are proud to support the Farm 911 Emily Project, which encourages farmland owners to assign civic addresses to vacant land entrances.

 Mandate

-Farm accidents can occur in remote locations on a rural property – often kilometres away from the nearest residence – making it challenging for first responders to access the emergency.
-By having a civic address assigned to every farm property entrance, a 911 roadside sign can be installed, helping first responders to more easily locate the entrance in the event of an emergency.
+Farm accidents on rural property can occur in remote locations, often several kilometres from the nearest residence, making it difficult for first responders to reach an emergency.
+By assigning a civic address to each farm property entrance, a 9-1-1 roadside sign can be installed, making it easier for first responders to more easily locate the entrance in an emergency.

-When a homeowner acquires a building permit, they also receive a 911 location sign; however, many of our farmers' fields are located at a distance from the house.
-Putting up 911 signs on farm laneways and entrances provides more accurate locations to our first responders.
+When a homeowner acquires a building permit, they also receive a 9-1-1 sign.
+However, many of our farmers' fields are located at a distance from their house.
+Putting up 9-1-1 signs on farm laneways and entrances provides more accurate locations to our first responders.

 History

-The Farm 911 Emily Project was created as the result of a tragic fatal farm accident, in which seven-year-old Emily Trudeau lost her life on a rural property in Tweed, Ontario.
-Emergency crews were called to the scene, but first responders were unable to locate the exact location, due to lack of address.
+The Farm 911 Emily Project was created following a tragic and fatal farm accident, in which seven-year-old Emily Trudeau lost her life on a rural property in Tweed, Ontario.
+Emergency services were called to the scene, but first responders were unable to locate the exact location, due to a lack of an address.
 Although they were eventually flagged down on the roadside, Emily unfortunately suffered traumatic injuries and later passed away in hospital.

 Objectives